Pinaki82/Tulu-C-IDE/README.md

 Press `<v>` to switch to this mode.
 For example, position the cursor on any text then press `<v>` then select the texts next to the character by holding the `<l>` key.
 Press `<x>` to cut the selection.
 Cut operation keeps the text in Vim's memory which is known as **_registers_**.

-The section operation can be done in any direction; leftwards, rightwards, upwards, and downwards.
+The selection operation can be done in any direction; leftwards, rightwards, upwards, and downwards.
 Just press `<h>` to move the cursor/selection to the left, `<l>` to move the cursor/selection to the right.
 In between them, `<k>` to move the cursor/selection upwards, and `<j>` to move the cursor/selection downwards.

 ### Replace Mode
 Put the cursor on any character and Press Capital `<R>` to switch to this mode.
 Type over the text to replace with what you want.
 Small case `<r>` will also take you to the replace mode but it will replace only a single character.